A Community Transforming Its Energy Systems—And Its Future

 4. A Lake-Based District Geothermal System

-Buildings by the lake (the Lakeside Cluster) will be heated (and, when needed, cooled) using a new geothermal loop drawing energy from the lake.
+Buildings by the lake (the Lakeside Cluster) are now be heated (and, when needed, cooled) using a new geothermal loop drawing energy from the lake.

 The in-lake component of this system was installed in summer 2017.
-The buildings will be hooked up in 2018.
+The buildings were hooked up in 2018.

 5. A Solar PV Park

-The new 282 kW Solar PV Park is being installed now.
-It will be tied into the local diesel grid operated by Manitoba Hydro in spring 2018.
+Installation of the new 282 kW Solar PV Park began in 2017.
+It was tied into the local diesel grid operated by Manitoba Hydro in fall 2020.

-The Solar PV Park will generate enough electricity in an average year to offset the electricity required by the biomass system’s pumps, the geothermal system’s pumps, and the pumps in the community’s new aerated wastewater treatment system.
-At 282 kW, this solar array will be the largest in Manitoba.
+The Solar PV Park generates enough electricity in an average year to offset the electricity required by the biomass system’s pumps, the geothermal system’s pumps, and the pumps in the community’s new aerated wastewater treatment system.
+At 282 kW, this solar array will be one of the largest in northern Canada.

 There are at least 5 different aspects of integration in this project:

-- The biomass and geothermal systems will be integrated.
+- The biomass and geothermal systems are integrated.
 In addition to heating the school, the district heating loop goes through the community and connects to the Lakeside Cluster.
-If any part of the geothermal system stops working or is taken off line for maintenance, the biomass heating system will automatically kick in to provide the heat to the geothermal-heated buildings.
+If any part of the geothermal system stops working or is taken off line for maintenance, the biomass heating system automatically kicks in to provide the heat to the geothermal-heated buildings.
 This “belt-and-suspenders” approach is essential to guarantee heat and to enable removal of diesel heating systems in the Lakeside Cluster.

-- The solar PV park will be integrated with the existing local electrical grid, operated by Manitoba Hydro.
+- The solar PV park is integrated with the existing local electrical grid, operated by Manitoba Hydro.

-- Diesel decontamination activities will be integrated with local wastewater treatment, with the wastewater system being used as an contaminated-site clean-up tool.
+- Diesel decontamination activities are integrated with local wastewater treatment, with the wastewater system being used as a contaminated-site clean-up tool.
 A new aerated lagoon with an attached SAGR (Submerged Attached Growth Reactor) was installed in 2018.
 We have consulted with the leading expert on these systems and developed a protocol to integrate decontamination leachate into the new wastewater system.

 - The new lagoon, the solar PV array, the log yard and the biomass building were all built together to form the start of a new Eco-Industrial Park.
 Future elements of this Eco-Industrial Park will include recycling initiatives and organic composting to support local gardening.
 Other options for the Park being explored include a chicken coop, a community freezer, and a community laundromat.